olofmogren/olofmogren.github.io/blog-drafts/_posts/2017-02-08-metalearning.md

 being massively popular, having to be moved from a large room to one of the largest areas to house all participants.

+As I mentioned, the idea of metalearning is not new.
+Some examples of previous work are
+(Schmidthuber 1987, 1992, 1993), nets that modify their own weights.
+In 1997, the Success Story Algorithm used inspiration from both genetic algorithms and reinforcement learning, and Daniel, et.al., 2016, also uses a reinforcement learnin approach.

+Another branch of metalearning is to train a model on a large dataset, and then transfer the knowledge to a task where only limited data is available.
+This problem is known as <strong>one-shot learning</strong>, something that has been attacked using memory augmented networks such as the differentiable neural computer (Santoro, et.al., 2016), and other attention-based RNNs (Vinyals, et.al., 2016).

 *Learning to learn by gradient descent by gradient descent* [(abstract, pdf, nips.cc)](https://papers.nips.cc/paper/6461-learning-to-learn-by-gradient-descent-by-gradient-descent) not only wins my award for the nicest play on words in the title, it's also a really nice paper outlining how to use LSTMs to learn the optimization strategy for an optimization problem.
-The paper presents a rather straight-forward approach of training an LSTM network to output the update for one parameter in a neural network, given its current gradient as input.
+The idea is a rather straight-forward approach of training an LSTM network to output the update for one parameter (at a time) in a neural network, given its current gradient as input.